tytydraco/yessleep/out/Im_a_delivery_driver_at_an_occult_flower_shop_Today_I_delivered_a_plant_made_of_meat_to_a_1700s_Englishman.md

 He began to walk towards me, heels clacking on the sidewalk with an echo that felt far too loud for the area we were in.
-The noise it made changed, too.
+The noise he made changed, too.
 It sounded like someone inhaling deeply after coming up from holding their breath underwater, except it didn't stop.
-It just kept breathing in.
+He just kept breathing in.
 He raised his fingers to his face and tapped on his lower eyelids.
 Then his hands turned towards my own eyes, fingers curled.
 Ready to pluck.